nelsonifechukwu/Arduino-quadcopter/README.md

 This code here is derived from Joop Brokking (http://www.brokking.net/)

-I made a few tweaks to fly to build and fly to my taste.
+I made a few tweaks to build and fly to my taste.

 Well, Joop's Explanations were great, but a little technical for me.
 I had to rewatch a ton of times especially the IMU section.